huaizhenkou/ChatGPT-Prompt-Presets-Sync/README.md

-# ChatGPT Enhancer: Model Menu Merge, Wide Screen & Prompt Presets
+# ChatGPT Enhancer (Tampermonkey): Model Menu Merge, Wide Screen & Prompt Presets

 Welcome to the **ChatGPT Enhancer** project!
 This repository provides a userscript that enhances the ChatGPT web interface with several powerful features.